 New Laws Mean More Lives Saved from Preventable Overdose and Expanded Access to MAT

-All of that organizing and power building paid off – we passed three bills into law that will do just what we set out to do – reduce preventable overdose deaths and increase access to treatments that actually work.
-While we are celebrating, we know we still have a long way to go, including making sure these new laws are implemented well and benefit the most people possible.
+All of that organizing and power building paid off- we passed three bills into law that will do just what we set out to do – reduce preventable overdose deaths and increase access to treatments that actually work.
+We still have a long way to go, including making sure these new laws are implemented well and benefit the most people possible.

 Assuming the funds are available, free naloxone may be much more widely available in schools and colleges, libraries, and at transportation centers.

 And buying naloxone from a pharmacy has also been made easier.
 Pharmacies are some of the most prevalent places to obtain naloxone.
 Previously, the pharmacies were required to request what’s known as a standing order from the NJ’s Department of Health, so that they could dispense the antidotes without requiring prescriptions.
 Now pharmacies will be able to distribute lifesaving naloxone without making any request.
 The Department of Health is required to issue a blanket standing order to all pharmacies in NJ.
 No prescriptions needed!

 There are some other exciting aspects about these bills.
 When an individual is treated for an overdose, they are to receive not only information about possible treatment resources for substance use disorders, but information about where to access harm reduction services, including sterile syringe access programs, and an offer for Naloxone to keep with you in case you witness or experience another overdose.
 You and your loved ones should be offered naloxone regardless of if you consent to go to the Emergency Room.

 Unfortunately, there is still a cost to getting naloxone from the ER or from a first responder, but if you have health insurance (including Medicaid) you should only have to pay a small copay or nothing at all.